fbosch/waybar-nixos-updates/README.md

 - When connectivity fails: "Update Check Failed - Not connected to the internet"
 - When an update fails: "Update Check Failed - Check tooltip for detailed error message"

-### Cache Files
+### 💾 Cache Files
 The script uses several cache files in your ~/.cache directory:
 - `nix-update-state`: Stores the current number of available updates
 - `nix-update-last-run`: Tracks when the last update check was performed
 - `nix-update-tooltip`: Contains the tooltip text with update details
 - `nix-update-boot-marker`: Used to detect system boot/resume events
+- `nix-update-toggle`: Stores the enabled/disabled state for update checking
 - `nix-update-update-flag`: Signals that your lock file has been updated
 - `nix-update-rebuild-flag`: Signals that your system has been rebuilt
 - `nix-update-updating-flag`: Signals that an update process is currently performing

-### Privacy and Security Considerations
+### 🔒 Privacy and Security Considerations
-Aside from checking repos for updates, this script uses external network requests to check for internet connectivity.

-In regards to external network requests, the script uses `ping -c 1 -W 2 8.8.8.8` to check network connectivity and sends packets to Google's DNS servers (8.8.8.8), which could potentially reveal:
-- That your system is running and online
-- The fact you're using this specific script
-- Your IP address to Google's DNS infrastructure
+The script checks network connectivity locally using the `ip` command to verify network interfaces and routing tables.
+This approach:
+- Does not send any external network requests for connectivity checking
+- Only checks local network configuration (interfaces and routes)
+- Performs actual network requests only when fetching updates from configured Nix repositories
+- Provides better privacy as no external connectivity checks are performed

-## Contributing
+## 🤝 Contributing

 PRs are welcome!
 Please test your changes and ensure they work with both the flake installation methods and manual installation.

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.